TypeScript Keyof

 How Does TypeScript Keyof Work?

-For example, let's consider an object type Person with properties like name, age, and gender.
-By applying keyof Person, TypeScript would generate a type that represents the union of these keys: 'name' | 'age' | 'gender'.
-Now we can use this type to ensure type safety when accessing or manipulating properties of a Person object.
+The keyof operator extracts the key type from an object type, producing a string or numeric literal union of its keys.
+For example, with an object type Person having properties like name, age, and gender, keyof Person generates a type representing the union of these keys: 'name' | 'age' | 'gender'.
+This type can then be used to ensure type safety when accessing or manipulating properties of a Person object. keyof is versatile and can handle both string and numeric literal keys, making it a handy tool in various type operations.

 Object Type and Keyof Operator